Anacostia Community Museum: Architecture

-The Fort Stanton building, which opened in 1987, was designed by Keyes Condon Florance, Architrave, and Wisnewski Blair Associates.
+The Fort Stanton building, which opened in 1987, was designed by Keyes Condon Florance, Architrave and Wisnewski Blair Associates.
 The design, based on the "cultural expressionism style", aimed to make use of the natural setting it resides in.
 The building exterior is made of red brick motifs reflecting kente cloth.
 Cylinders made of concrete with glass blocks and blue tile sit in the facade of the building.
 The cylinders pull influence from the ruins of Great Zimbabwe.
 Large picture windows reside at the entrance.

 In March 2019 the museum closed for a $4.5 million renovation.
 It reopened in October 2019.

 Collections

 ACM did not have a permanent collection until the late 1970s.
 The museum was not allowed to build such a collection by the Smithsonian.
-The Smithsonian lacked in its collections related to African American history and culture, and John Kinard helped encourage other museums to start acquiring objects, such as artwork and pieces owned by Duke Ellington.
+The Smithsonian lacked objects in its collections related to African American history and culture, and John Kinard helped encourage other museums to start acquiring such items, such as artwork and pieces owned by Duke Ellington.
 In 1977 the museum was able to start building its permanent collection.
 The museum library was established in 1991.
 It wasn't until 1992 that ACM created its first collections management policy, specifying a focus on the Anacostia neighborhood and surrounding areas.
 The museum was donated the archives of Lorenzo Dow Turner, in 2003, by his wife, Lois Turner Williams.
 In 2010, an exhibition Word, Shout, Song: Lorenzo Dow Turner, Connecting Communities Through Language, was held to showcase the collection.
 The museum also has a collection of art including work by artists such as James A. Porter, Sam Gilliam, and Benny Andrews.